YANO

 Rotterdam's fine-dining conversation tends to cluster around the waterfront and the city centre, where Parkheuvel, FG - François Geurds, and Fred occupy the €€€€ tier with Michelin stars and destination-dining expectations to match.
 YANO, on Straatweg 114 in the quieter eastern residential stretch of the city, operates on a different register entirely.
 The address alone signals something: this is not a restaurant you stumble upon during a hotel-quarter stroll.
 You come to it deliberately, from a neighbourhood side street where the surrounding scale is domestic rather than civic.
 That setting shapes the mood from the moment you approach.

 Creative French cooking in the Netherlands has found two broad homes.
 One is the formal, multi-course tasting table favoured by the country's starred houses, from De Librije in Zwolle to Aan de Poel in Amstelveen.
 The other is a smaller, more accessible tier: Michelin-recognised but not starred, pricing at €€€ rather than €€€€, with a kitchen that works within French technique while exercising enough creative latitude to keep the menu from reading like a classic bistro catalogue.
-YANO sits in this second cohort, and the Michelin Plate recognition it has held consecutively in 2024 and 2025 positions it as a consistent performer in that niche, not a stepping stone.
+YANO sits in this second cohort, with Michelin Plate recognition in 2024 and 2025 positioning it as a consistent performer in that niche, not a stepping stone.

 The Lunch-Dinner Split: Two Tempos at the Same Address